HTML is a markup language for building web pages.

 Forgot some HTML detail or syntax?
 This guide is the place to go.

 This tutorial comes with a comprehensive HTML Reference.

 It has details on all HTML elements and their attributes.

 It's designed for fast access.
 Front-end developers love it.

 Tip: Throughout the tutorial, Tips and Notes are highlighted in a light blue callout box like this one.

 This tutorial includes 'Did you know' sections that are marked with the above icon.

-These sections present interesting and unusual HTML.
-And, they are always valuable.
+These sections present interesting and valuable HTML.

 Each page ends with a 'You may also like' section with links to related topics: